fsleyes/dbiR/README.md

     weights = list(init_ratio = 0.5, rt_ratio = 0.5, message_ratio = 0,
                    end_ratio = 0, word_ratio = 0))
 ```

+Feel free to play around with the weights if you feel like you think some constructs are more important than others.

 ## The other half: message content